Why the MLM industry is dying out (and why that’s good news for us all)

 MLM LuLaRoe pays $4.75 million to settle lawsuit that accused it of being a “pyramid scheme”

-There are a number of lawsuits currently in process against a number of MLMs, including MONAT and LuLaRoe.
+To add to their woes, there are a number of lawsuits currently in process against a number of MLMs, including MONAT and LuLaRoe.

 On 2 February 2021, Washington State Attorney General announced that LuLaRoe had paid $4.75 million to settle their lawsuit against the company, accusing it of being a “pyramid scheme”.